John Strecche Canon of Kenilworth by Geoffrey Hilton published 2004 by the author at Kenilworth

 The Life and Times of a Medieval Historian

-Secretary of the Local History and Archaeology Society, it is noteworthy that the only hard facts
+of the Local History and Archaeology Society, it is noteworthy that the only hard facts known about its

-detailed tale of Strecche’s life as a chronicler and a canon of Kenilworth.
-Strecche’s slim claim on
+tale of Strecche’s life as a chronicler and a canon of Kenilworth.
+Strecche’s slim claim on posterity is his

-posterity is his two volumes of history that now reside in the British Library.
-They seem to be the
+two volumes of history that now reside in the British Library.
+They seem to be the usual fare of

-usual fare of medieval chroniclers; bizarre legends of Albion, of struggles with the giant
+medieval chroniclers; bizarre legends of Albion, of struggles with the giant Gogmagog and Britain’s

-when ‘history’ comes to Kenilworth, as it did in the aftermath of the Battle of Shrewsbury when
+‘history’ comes to Kenilworth, as it did in the aftermath of the Battle of Shrewsbury when the wounded

 This study is to be recommended.
 Hilton plays his few cards well and avoids the temptation to